feiphoon/mpns-pipeline/src/C_create_labels_for_annotation/README.md

-# E: Create Labels for annotation
+# C: Create Labels for annotation

 This is to create labels for annotation with doccano in the NER pipeline.
 No code is required here as I created the labels my hand - they are at <data/reference/mpns_v8/annotation_labels.json>.